MananKakkar1/LightControllerCV/README.md

 ## Pinch Control

-- Run the minimal pinch controller (reads `.env`):
+- Run the pinch controller (reads `.env`):
   - `python src\\LightControlCV.py`
-- Gesture: pinch thumb+index to toggle, open to re‑arm.
+- Gestures: pinch thumb+index to toggle; open to re-arm.
+- Two bulbs: left-hand pinch controls `BULB_LEFT_IP`, right-hand pinch controls `BULB_RIGHT_IP`.
+- If only `BULB_IP` is set, any hand controls that one bulb.
 - Tuning via `.env`: `CLOSE_NORM`, `OPEN_NORM`, `COOLDOWN_S`.

 ## Notes

-- Get the bulb IP from the WiZ app (device details) or your router’s client list, then put it in `.env`.
+- Get the bulb IP from the WiZ app (device details) or your router's client list, then put it in `.env`.
 - Ensure your PC and bulbs are on the same network.
-- Avoid sending rapid repeated commands; some firmware rate‑limits.
+- Avoid sending rapid repeated commands; some firmware rate-limits.